Mapping Pixar’s candid, creative culture

 The overall environment supports people and encourages everybody to support each other.
 Trusting someone is about trusting them even when they screw up.

 Pixar University has become a vital component to make it safe for people to experiment.
-The belief is that if people are not scared, they are not doing their job.
-At Pixar University, employees learn anything from improv, drawing, to screenwriting.
+The belief is that if people aren’t scared, they are not doing their job.
+At Pixar University, employees learn anything from improv and drawing to screenwriting.

 Issues are shared and addressed to the entire crew at the same time, not cascaded from one level to another.
 The film company leverages the “vulnerability loop” that happens when two people are vulnerable together.

 Pixar uses Braintrust meetings to root out mediocrity and to push toward creative excellence.
 The Braintrust meets every few months to assess a film that’s under development.

 According to Catmull, it’s essentially the same as any creative get-together; the only difference is that people give candid feedback in the form of notes.
 It’s like a version of a peer review, a forum to raise Pixar’s game.